shakfu/playr/README.md

 `make test` runs the suite for all three crates in the workspace, `playr-core`, `playr-app` and `playr`, twice: with and without the `opus` feature, so neither build can rot unnoticed.
 The format and scanner tests generate real audio with `ffmpeg` when it is present and skip themselves when it is not.
 The rendering tests draw into a headless terminal, so they need no audio device.
 The engine, key-handling and device-failure tests play to a fake output device, so they need no audio device.
 One smoke test plays to the real default device at zero volume, and skips without one.
 Set `PLAYR_REQUIRE_FFMPEG=1` or `PLAYR_REQUIRE_DEVICE=1` to fail instead of skip, so a CI run cannot pass by testing nothing.

+`.github/workflows/test.yml` runs both builds' tests on Linux, macOS and Windows on every branch push and pull request, with `PLAYR_REQUIRE_FFMPEG=1`, and checks formatting and clippy on Linux.
+Runners have no audio device, so only the real-device smoke test skips there.

 Opus output was checked against `ffmpeg` by decoding the same file both ways: identical frame counts and 138.7 dB SNR, with no alignment offset.

 ## License